ubcbaja/eCVT/README.md

 # eCVT
-Software repo for all eCVT capstone project
+Software repo for all eCVT capstone project software and firmware!